dart-lang/language/working/declaring-constructors/feature-specification.md

     *   If the parameter is an initializing formal, then it initializes a corresponding field with name *p*.

-    *   Else the field parameter induces an instance field with name *n*.
+    *   Else the field parameter induces an instance field with name *p*.

     *Any generated API documentation for the parameter should also use *n*.*